jdodgen/home-broker/README.md

 simplified mapping of Wemo names to devices.
 External systems provieded with formatted MQTT topics/payload for easy device comminication.
 </p>
-currently tested on Raspbian Linux, should work on any linux/Unix Written in Python3 with some SQL.
+currently tested on Raspbian Linux, should work on any linux/Unix<br>
+Written in Python3 with some SQL.<br>
+Designed to be zero user configuration once an img is built.
 <pre>
 home-broker - a small dedicated mqtt, fauxmo and zigbee server it consolodates zigbee and Internet/WiFi devices in a sqlite database.
-It only collects configuration and does not command devices
+It only collects and distributes configuration and does not command devices Except when testing via HTTP

 a small http server exists:
     1) maintain/map fauxmo devices